wimvanderbauwhede/RefactorF4Acc/README.md

 ### To run the Fortran to parallel OpenCL test

+This an example of automatic parallelisation and GPU-acceleration of legacy code.
+It is the 2-D Shallow Water example from the book "Ocean Modelling for Beginners: Using Open-Source Software" by Jochen Kämpf.
+The code is effectively Fortran-77 except that it uses Fortran-90 style modules.

 As explained above, to run this test you need to install the [AutoParallel-Fortran](https://github.com/wimvanderbauwhede/AutoParallel-Fortran) compiler and the [OclWrapper Fortran OpenCL API](https://github.com/wimvanderbauwhede/OpenCLIntegration), as well as [scons](http://scons.org/), a Python-based build system.

-We use a simple 2-D shallow simulation for validation.
-A more detailed explanation is available in the file [tests/ShallowWater2D/Auto-acceleration-README.md](https://github.com/wimvanderbauwhede/RefactorF4Acc/blob/devel/tests/ShallowWater2D/Auto-acceleration-README.md).
+A more detailed explanation of the steps is available in the file [tests/ShallowWater2D/Auto-acceleration-README.md](https://github.com/wimvanderbauwhede/RefactorF4Acc/blob/devel/tests/ShallowWater2D/Auto-acceleration-README.md).

       $ cd tests/ShallowWater2D/fortran

-Please ensure that the environment varianble `$FC` is set to the Fortran compiler you want to use.
+Please ensure that the environment variable `$FC` is set to the Fortran compiler you want to use.
 I have tested the code only with `gfortran 4.9` and `gfortran 7.0`.

+We start from the original code, where the only change is the addition of a `!$ACC Subroutine` pragma to automatically extract a subroutine from the source code.
+This demonstrates the subroutine extraction feature of the compiler.
-To generate the refactored Fortran-95 code used as starting point for autoparallelisation and OpenCL conversion, run the command `./generate_and_run.sh`:
+To generate the refactored Fortran-95 code used as starting point for autoparallelisation and OpenCL conversion, run the command `./generate_and_build.sh`:

-      $ ./generate_and_run.sh
+      $ ./generate_and_build.sh

-This will generate refactored, accelerator-ready Fortan 95 code in the directory `tests/RefactoredSources`.
+This will generate (and build) the refactored, accelerator-ready Fortran 95 code in the directory `tests/RefactoredSources`.
+This code produces exactly the same output as the original code, with the same performance.
+We can now run the auto-parallelising compiler on this refactored code:

 	$ cd ../RefactoredSources
 	$ ./run_autoparallel_compiler GPU

-This will generate OpenCL-ready parallelised code _in Fortran syntax_ in the directory `tests/Autopar`.
-To generate the actual kernel in OpenCL-C, do:
+This step will generate OpenCL-ready parallelised code.
+The generated kernel is a single source file (`module_shapiro_dyn_update_superkernel .f95`) _in Fortran syntax_ in the directory `tests/Autopar`.
+To generate the actual kernel in OpenCL C syntax, do:

 	$ cd ../Autopar
 	$ ./generate_OpenCL_kernel.sh module_shapiro_dyn_update_superkernel